 Colin’s practical expertise from decades of boat construction, modification and maintenance has long been sought by people eager to get out on the water.
 Colin now provides a specialist consultancy service to cater for clients individual requirements, advising prospective yacht owners on both new-build construction specifications and suitability for their needs, along with advice on used-boat options where this is required.

-Colin published a book in early 2017, entitled ‘A Sea Monster’s Tale – In Search Of The Basking Shark’, available from publishers Wild Nature Press’s website.
+In 2017, Colin published his book entitled ‘A Sea Monster’s Tale – In Search Of The Basking Shark’, available from publishers Princeton University Press.
 He has also worked for many years as a photo-journalist, covering a wide range of subject matters – you might like to visit the Attainable Adventure website, which hosts a large collection of Colin’s articles in relation to yachts and yachting, ranging from technical guidance to travelogue pieces.

 “ I have had a lifelong involvement with the sea and its inhabitants as a professional sailor, conservation researcher and naturalist.
 The marine world has given me so much; it is my aim to repay that gift through images, action and words, and by enabling other people to get out on the water in a safe and sustainable manner. ”